codekiln/S75-Sections/README.md

 examples.
 You may need to infer the correct permissions and use the ls and chmod commands to get the examples to display in your appliance.
-Once the permissions are right, you can see the each section by going to:
+Once the permissions are right, you can see each section's example folder by opening a browser in the appliance and going to:

    http://localhost/~jharvard/S75-Sections/